mschmitt/bashsex/docs/021_input.md

 frq qb rvhfzbq grzcbe vapvqvqhag hg ynober rg qbyber zntan nyvdhn.
 ```

-## Heredoc Indentation
+### Heredoc Indentation

-Contrary to popular belief, Heredocs don't need to be outdented within blocks, by prefixing the End pattern with a -.
+Contrary to popular belief, *heredocs* don't need to be outdented within blocks, by prefixing the End pattern with a -.

 ```bash
 #!/bin/bash